Anon-Planet/thgtoa/guide.md

 -   Ange Albertini: Funky File Formats: <https://www.youtube.com/watch?v=hdCs6bPM4is> <sup>[[Invidious]][128]</sup>

 You should always use extreme caution.
-To mitigate these attacks, this guide will later recommend the use of virtualization (See [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:]) to mitigate leaking any information even in case of opening such a malicious file.
+To mitigate these attacks, this guide will later recommend the use of virtualization (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]) to mitigate leaking any information even in case of opening such a malicious file.

 If you want to learn how to try detecting such malware, see [Appendix T: Checking files for malware:]